 "PocketShip" is a small cruising sailboat of refined model, meant to sail well on all points, provide dry camping accommodations for two adults, and tow behind a four-cylinder car.
-Examples are now sailing on four continents; as of this writing more than 40 are under construction around the world.
+Examples are now sailing on four continents; as of this writing more than 50 are sailing or under construction around the world.

 Designer John C. Harris has designed, built, owned, and cruised aboard a variety of smallcraft.
 His first camp-cruiser as a teenager was an 11'6" rowing boat with a tent, in which he explored the upper Chesapeake, sleeping aboard.
 Twenty years later, he wanted a fast-sailing pocket cruiser with a dry and commodious interior.
 It had to be quick and easy to build or the project would never get finished, so stitch-and-glue plywood construction was a given from the start.
 The cockpit was laid out for daysailing comfort and is large enough for sleeping on warm nights.